Limantara/DropdownPlaceholder/README.md

 **CKEditor4 dropdownPlaceholder**

-This plugin will add a button (RichCombo), to the editor, that has a dropdown menu.
+This plugin will add a button (RichCombo) that has a dropdown menu to the editor.
 When one of the menu is clicked, a placeholder is added to the textarea.

 **Dependency:**
 <br>1.
 This plugin requires [Widget](http://ckeditor.com/addon/widget)